Service Mode Guidelines for Period 102

 The easiest way to prepare the phase 2 material of your observations is to choose the instrument of your interest in the Instrument Menu on the right and then follow the topics given in the list on the left or to choose the Phase 2 Instrument Overview Table.
-You should finish your preparation with the Phase 2 Submission.

 More general information about Philosophy and Scheduling of Service Mode Observing, General Service Mode Policies, and Special Procedures is also available (see menu on the left).

 - Before you start...: Please check the following points:

 - You know your ESO User Portal username and password.
 They are the same ones you use for other things like checking the Webletters, etc. Please consult the User Portal FAQ for more information.